How to up the EMS ante

 Most systems could do with some general improvement.
 Don't be put off by poor performance but work according to the philosophy of continuous improvement and the prevention of pollution.
 If the system isn't working effectively, look at steps to fix it and make it work for you.

-It's not unusual for an EMS to be redeveloped after a few years.
+It's not unusual for an environmental management system to be redeveloped after a few years.
 Like any new system, obtain commitment at the planning phase.
-If you are integrating the EMS with safety or quality systems, ensure the skills and commitment are there or all your good intentions (and time) will be wasted.
+If you are integrating the environmental management system with safety or quality systems, ensure the skills and commitment are there or all your good intentions (and time) will be wasted.

 Finally, many organisations haven't looked at the marketing potential from ISO 14001.